Olwar/pilot_detector/README.md

 # pilot_detector

-##### This project was made for a company as a pre-assignment in a job application process.

 #### The goal
 Build and deploy a web application which lists all the pilots, from a given endpoint, who recently violated the NDZ perimeter (were too close to a nest).